 Tips for Selling a Small Business

 - Finding a financial advisor who can help you manage the tax implications of selling your business doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Selling a business has significant tax implications, and the best way of minimizing your taxes may not be obvious.
 No matter the size of your business, consider enlisting the help of professional tax, accounting and financial advisors.